kontron/mspm0flash/README.md

       -n, --no-script         Do not execute init/exit script.

+      -N  --no-connect        Do not send connect command to BSL.

       -l, --length            Length of CRC to calculate.

       -s, --do-start          Start the application after programming.